Acacium Group Tax Strategy

 Attitude toward tax planning and level of tax risk

-The Group believes it is important to plan its business operations so that it can comply with UK and foreign tax obligations and believes it is important to consider the tax consequences of significant transactions before carrying them out.
+The Group believes it is important to plan its business operations so that it can comply with all tax obligations and believes it is important to consider the tax consequences of significant transactions before carrying them out.

 External tax advisors are consulted on the tax consequences of potential transactions including acquisitions and restructuring.
 They advise on tax planning, advise on tax risk, and offer expertise on recent or pending changes in relevant tax legislation to ensure compliance with all relevant laws, rules, regulations, and reporting and disclosure requirements.